 - 1 clove garlic, grated, minced or pressed

-Start by mixing the dressing in a small bowl, set aside letting the flavors develop.
+Dressing: Start by mixing the dressing in a small bowl, set aside letting the flavors develop.
+Add water as needed to thin, adding 1 tablespoon at a time.

 Make the dressing spicy by adding red pepper flakes to taste or 1 teaspoon or so sriracha.